Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** as of graphic design and mainly during development.

 **Description:**
-The text size should be able to be doubled (set the zoom to 200% in the browser settings).
+The text size should be able to be doubled (set the zoom, text only, to 200% in the browser settings).
 At this zoom level, the page layout can be altered, but the information must be readable (text or bunk not truncated).

-Although this must be taken into account during the development phase, we can identify, even still in the graphic design phase, areas of the screen that should or should not grow together with the text size.
+In addition, we must ensure to make responsive web design, so provide different displays in screen type widths (break points) before the development phase.

 Moreover, some design choices may or may not facilitate the implementation of this criterion during development, so it is important to think about it from the start.

 **Example: **